mortgage

 Once you’ve found your home and your offer gets accepted, it’s time to begin your mortgage application.
 Pre-approval will put you in a better position for this process.
 However, your bank can still reject your mortgage application even if you have received pre-approval.

-The mortgage application process will need you to submit your personal and financial documentation, this includes the:
+The mortgage application process will need you to submit your personal and financial documentation, which includes the following:

 • W-2s (for the last 2 years)